dolthub/docs/packages/doltgres/content/sql/server/branch-permissions.md

 ## What are Branch Permissions?

-Branch permissions are a way of managing how users may interact with branches when running Dolt as a server (via `dolt sql-server`).
+Branch permissions are a way of managing how users may interact with branches when running Doltgres as a server (via `doltgres sql-server`).
+The branch permissions model is composed of two system
-The branch permissions model is composed of two system tables: `dolt_branch_control` and `dolt_branch_namespace_control`.
+tables: `dolt_branch_control` and `dolt_branch_namespace_control`.
 The former table handles branch modification, while the latter table handles branch creation.
 All operations that are not explicitly done as a client connected to a server (such as locally using the CLI) will bypass branch permissions.

 ## System Tables